eggpi/citationhunt/scripts/README.md

 It will automatically find and use your MySQL credentials.
-Note, however, that *your user and password need to be unquoted* (that is, must not be enclosed in '') in your `replica.my.cnf`, which may not be the case.
+Note, however, that *your user and password need to be unquoted* (that is, must not be enclosed in '') in your `replica.my.cnf`, and you may need to edit it to remove the quotes.

 Please refer to the following section for a more detailed explanation of how the database is generated.